cabforum/smime/SBR.md

 ### 3.2.1  Method to prove possession of private key

 ### 3.2.2  Authentication of organization and mailbox identity

+The CA MAY only include the `subject:organizationName` attribute in Certificates for Applicants verified to meet the requirements of one of the following Subject types.

+a. __Private Organization Subjects__

+  An Applicant qualifies as a Private Organization if:

+  1. The entity's legal existence is created or recognized by a by a filing with (or an act of) the Incorporating or Registration Agency in its Jurisdiction of Incorporation or Registration (e.g., by issuance of a certificate of incorporation, registration number, etc.) or created or recognized by a Government Agency (e.g. under a charter, treaty, convention, or equivalent recognition instrument);
+  2. The entity designated with the Incorporating or Registration Agency a Registered Agent, a Registered Office (as required under the laws of the Jurisdiction of Incorporation or Registration), or an equivalent facility;
+  3. The entity is not designated on the records of the Incorporating or Registration Agency by labels such as "inactive," "invalid," "not current," or the equivalent;
+  4. The entity has a verifiable physical existence and business presence;
+  5. The entity's Jurisdiction of Incorporation, Registration, Charter, or License, and/or its Place of Business is not in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
+  6. The entity is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

+b. __Government Entity Subjects__

+An Applicant qualifies as a Government Entity if:

+   1. The entity's legal existence was established by the political subdivision in which the entity operates;
+   2. The entity is not in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
+   3. The entity is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

+c. __Business Entity Subjects__

+An Applicant qualifies as a Business Entity if:

+   1. The entity is a legally recognized entity that filed certain forms with a Registration Agency in its jurisdiction, the Registration Agency issued or approved the entity's charter, certificate, or license, and the entity's existence can be verified with that Registration Agency;
+   2. The entity has a verifiable physical existence and business presence;
+   3. At least one Principal Individual associated with the entity is identified and validated by the CA;
+   4. The identified Principal Individual attests to the representations made in the Subscriber Agreement;
+   5. The CA verifies the entity's use of any assumed name used to represent the entity pursuant to the requirements of [Section X];
+   6. The entity and the identified Principal Individual associated with the entity are not located or residing in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
+   7. The entity and the identified Principal Individual associated with the entity are not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

+d. __Non-Commercial Entity Subjects__

+An Applicant qualifies as a Non-Commercial Entity if:

+   1. The Applicant is an International Organization Entity, created under a charter, treaty, convention or equivalent instrument that was signed by, or on behalf of, more than one country's government.
+The CA/Browser Forum may publish a listing of Applicants that qualify as an International Organization; and
+   2. The Applicant is not headquartered in any country where the CA is prohibited from doing business or issuing a certificate by the laws of the CA's jurisdiction; and
+   3. The Applicant is not listed on any government denial list or prohibited list (e.g., trade embargo) under the laws of the CA's jurisdiction.

+Subsidiary organizations or agencies of an entity that qualifies as a Non-Commercial Entity also qualify for Certificates as a Non-Commercial Entity.

 #### 3.2.2.1  Authentication of organization identity

 #### 3.2.2.2  Validation of mailbox authorization or control
 This section defines the permitted processes and procedures for confirming the Applicant's control of the email addresses to be included in issued Certificates.

 The CA SHALL verify that Applicant controls the email accounts associated with all email addresses referenced in the Certificate or has been authorized by the email account holder to act on the account holder’s behalf.

+The CA SHALL NOT delegate the verification of mailbox authorization or control.

 <b>Note:</b> Email addresses may be listed in Subscriber Certificates using `rfc822Names` or `otherNames` of `type id-on-SmtpUTF8Mailbox` in the subjectAltName extension or in Subordinate CA Certificates via `rfc822Names` in permittedSubtrees within the Name Constraints extension.